MostlyArmless/azul/README.md

    - The first player to take from the pot in a round gets the first player marker, and gets to start the next round

 2. **Placing Tiles**
-   - After collecting tiles, you must place them in a single row in your ready zone
+   - After collecting tiles, you must place them in a single row in your staircase
    - All tiles must be placed in the same row
    - You can't place tiles in a row if:
      - The row is already full